skcajs/katerina/README.md

 ## Licence

 This project is based on smallpt, licensed under the MIT License by Kevin Beason.
-The original MIT license is included below.
+The original MIT license text from 'https://www.kevinbeason.com/smallpt/' is included below.
+Please see LICENSE.txt for more information.

+``
 The source is released under the MIT license, which is open and compatible with GPL.
 See LICENSE.txt in the distribution for more information.
+``